 Spinal surgery can sound intimidating.
 When your pet is having difficulty walking and experiencing back or neck pain or is dragging their rear limbs, it can be scary to hear that your pet may need surgery.
-Rest assured that our neurologists in Miami, Boynton Beach and Jupiter perform spinal surgeries every single day; in fact, we have helped over 20,000 pets regain their ability to walk.
+Rest assured that our neurologists in Miami, Boynton Beach, Jupiter and Virginia Beach perform spinal surgeries every single day; in fact, we have helped over 20,000 pets regain their ability to walk.
 If your pet needs spinal surgery, we are confident that there are no better hands to care for your pet than ours.

 Why Might My Pet Need Spinal Surgery?

 Pets may need to undergo spinal surgery for a variety of reasons, but most spinal surgeries are done to relieve pressure on the spinal cord.
-That pressure may be due to a slipped disk, a tumor, a fluid pocket, or another issue.
+That pressure may be due to a slipped disc, a tumor, a fluid pocket, or another issue.
 Sometimes surgery is needed to fix broken bones in the back or neck, or re-align and stabilize a dislocated joint in the back or neck.

 Conditions We May Treat with Surgery at Southeast Veterinary Neurology

 Intervertebral Disc Disease

-The most common reason for spinal surgery is to treat intervertebral disk disease.
-Intervertebral disk disease may cause back or neck pain, wobbly walking, or complete paralysis (inability to use the rear limbs or all four limbs).
-Not all dogs with intervertebral disk disease will need surgery; we only recommend it if the likelihood of improving their condition outweighs any downsides of surgery.
+The most common reason for spinal surgery is to treat intervertebral disc disease.
+Intervertebral disc disease may cause back or neck pain, wobbly walking, or complete paralysis (inability to use the rear limbs or all four limbs).
+Not all dogs with intervertebral disc disease will need surgery; we only recommend it if the likelihood of improving their condition outweighs any downsides of surgery.

 Situations for which we would recommend surgery include: